dotnet/csharplang/proposals/csharp-7.0/tuples.md

     ;
 ```

+**ISSUE:** Is this expression constrained to being only on the LHS of simple (compound?) assignment, where the RHS is a tuple having at least as many elements as positions indicated by the LHS?
+See also my issue later w.r.t "deconstruction assignment expressions".

 Element values are copied from the source tuple to the destination(s).
 Each element's position is inferred from the destination position within *destination_list*.
 A destination with identifier `_` indicates that the corresponding element is discarded rather than being copied.
-The destination list shall account for every element in the tuple.
+The destination list shall accouint for every element in the tuple.

 \[Example:
 ```csharp